lsmithso/papom/README.txt

 Add command filter:
-   ie stufc nute emacs --t test
+   ie stufc nute emacs --t XXXX Moveing all to sink sets default sink?
+How to set default sink?
+Or add command to set default sink?